shubhamkar-suryawanshi/Namaste-React/Notes/05 - Lets's get Hooked.md

 ## Lets make the Seach work

-- once click on button, need to filter the data(restolist) and then update the staolist => make state variable and the default data is restoList which we imported
+- once click on button, need to filter the data(restolist) and then update the restolist => make state variable and the default data is restoList which we imported

 - input is searchText and the restoList and based on that output, update the list